jenkins-infra/jenkins-contribution-stats/docs/honored-contributor.md

 ## Technical Specification

 Seen that the extracted data files contain only part of the required information, a dedicated processing option will have to be created.
-It will be implemented as a new command of the `jenkins-stats` application.
+It will be implemented as a new command of the `jenkins-contribution-extractor` application.

 ### New CLI command